 - The Directory on Popular Piety discusses some of the various devotions related to Easter, including the Blessing of the Family Table, Annual Blessing of Family Home, the Via Lucis and the Visit to the Mother of the Risen Christ.

-The Station today is at St. John Lateran.
+The Station returns again to St. John Lateran.
 During the afternoon of Holy Saturday the faithful were summoned here for the final scrutiny of the catechumens.
-Then, in the evening began the vigil or night of watching which concluded at dawn with the solemn baptisms — the neophytes, plunged into the baptismal waters and there buried with Christ, were born to the life of grace at the very time when our Savior came forth triumphant from the tomb at dawn on Easter morning.
+Then, in the evening began the vigil or night of watching which concluded at dawn with the solemn baptisms—the neophytes, plunged into the baptismal waters and there buried with Christ, were born to the life of grace at the very time when our Savior came forth triumphant from the tomb at dawn on Easter morning.